 This handout is to help educate homeowners about sewer and pipe repairs adjacent to curbside trees.
 The goal is to minimize any negative impact to the tree while resolving issues with sewers.
-We recognize that sewer problems are a traumatic and expensive problem that homeowners face when tree roots are found to be growing in a sewer pipe causing a blockage.
+We recognize that sewer problems are a traumatic and expensive problem that homeowners face when tree roots are found to be growing in sewer pipes and causing a blockage.

 There are many myths about how roots enter a pipe.
 The truth is that tree roots only grow where they can find oxygen, water and nutrients and are typically located in the top 12-18 inches of soil depending on the tree species, soil type and drainage.
-This usually out of reach of most sewer lines.
+This is not the same depth as most sewer lines, which can be up to 4ft underground.

 If a sewer pipe is defective, the roots may thrive due to an increase of nutrients and water leaching into the soil.
-As these roots grow rapidly and go down deeper into the rich soil, they may eventually enter the defective pipe and cause a blockage.
-It is noted that roots rarely enter water lines because these pipes are usually made of cast iron and are screwed together, minimizing the chance of leakage.
+As these roots grow and go deeper into the rich soil, they may eventually enter the defective pipe and cause a blockage.
+Roots rarely enter water lines because these pipes are typically made of cast iron and are screwed together, minimizing the chance of leakage.
 Sewer lines are usually made of clay tiles that are glued together.
-This type of pipe is fragile and prone to cracks as the glue dries and soil settles.
+This type of pipe is fragile and prone to cracks as the glue dries and the soil settles.